surbhi-anand03/AtithiSathi/README.md

 # 🎪AtithiSathi
 **Hotel Listing & Review Platform**

-A full-stack hotel listing platform where users can create, manage, and explore hotel listings with secure authentication and authorization.

 ---

-## 📌 Overview

 **AtithiSathi** is a full-stack web application that allows users to list hotels, manage their own listings, and review hotels.
 The platform follows **ownership-based authorization**, ensuring users can modify or delete only the content they own.